 Next, it’s time to consider the landscaping around your home, especially the front entrance.
 This goes beyond making sure that your lawn (if you have one) is always neatly trimmed.
 How are your trees, bushes, and gardens looking?
 Are they well-tended, or looking overgrown?

 If your front yard has too many random bushes, oversized gardens, or dying trees and shrubs, now’s the time to cut them back or replace them.
 One of the first things I did with our current home’s yard was replace half its sprawling, weedy, wavy-edged front gardens with grass seed.
 I also pulled out several half-dead thorny shrubs and replaced them with flower bulbs.
 As a result, our front yard is much easier to mow, and what remains of the flower gardens doesn’t look so rangy now.

 What about those walkways, patios, driveways, and retaining walls?
 Tidy the borders to your gardens and walkways, and weed any cracks in your paving stones.
 Replace any broken pavers, and sweep everything clean.
 Get your driveway resealed if it’s overdue.
 Neaten up your garden borders.
-And unless you already own a power washer, hire a professional company, such as Pressure Cleaning Knoxville, to power-wash your siding, walkways, and anything else that needs a good cleaning.
+And unless you already own a power washer, hire a professional company to power wash your siding, walkways, and anything else that needs a good cleaning.

 Consider whether you should add additional flowers or other greenery.
 If you add (or already have) ivy or other trailing plants, make sure they’re kept well-trimmed and they do not affect the structural integrity of the property.
 Plastic window boxes with green plants look great and are relatively cheap and low-maintenance.
 So are topiaries or container gardens placed symmetrically on either side of the front door.